HearthSim/dynity/README.md

 Tools for Unity.
 To set this up:

 - Build the `dynity` solution to produce Inject.exe and dynity.dll.
 - Build the `Test` solution.
-You'll need to edit the paths in the Post-Build Event to point to your Hearthstone directory.
+You'll need to edit the paths in populate_lib.bat and the Post-Build Event to point to your Hearthstone directory, and then run populate_lib to copy dlls from Hearthstone to the lib folder.
 - Set the environment variable UNITY_GIVE_CHANCE_TO_ATTACH_DEBUGGER to 1.
 You
 will need to restart Agent.exe and Battle.net.exe for this environment change to take effect on Hearthstone.